What is a Whole House Reverse Osmosis System?

 5. It tastes better!

 This may not be the most important advantage, but it shouldn’t be overlooked.
-A good-tasting water means that it’ll be a lot easier to get your family well-hydrated (and putting down the soda!).
+Good-tasting water means that it’ll be a lot easier to get your family well-hydrated (and putting down the soda!).

 How Long Will A Whole House Reverse Osmosis System Last?

 How do you look after a whole house reverse osmosis system?
 Well, that’s pretty easy – but it’s important to keep on top of.
-The membranes and filters in your filter system will need to be replaced periodically.
+The ro membranes and filters in your filter system will need to be replaced periodically.
 Your sediment and carbon filters will need to be replaced every 6-12 months.
 The high-tech semi-permeable membrane needs changing less often – every 2-3 years.
+Ensure your storage tanks are kept free from debris too.

 The exact time frame for replacement will depend on how much water your system is dealing with and the quality of the water before it goes through the reverse osmosis filter system.
 Ask the manufacturer before installation.